M3ICRO: Machine Learning-Enabled Compact Photonic Tensor Core based on PRogrammable Multi-Operand Multimode Interference: Proposed MOMMI-based PTC

-\textbf{Compute Speed and Density}.~ To estimate the computing speed, we accumulate the delay from electrical control to the final result readout in Table~\ref{tab:cost}.
-WE consider the electrical-to-optical (EO) and optical-to-electrical (OE) conversion delay $\tau_{oe/eo}$, including 10 ps for signal modulation, 10 ps for photodetection, and 200 ps for 5 GSPS analog-to-digital conversion (ADC).
-The optical path delay is derived from the total length of cascaded devices along the critical path.
-Figure~\ref{fig:CompareFootprint_IL}(c) shows that our \lemon has 4.4$\times$ and 1.6$\times$ faster computing speed than MZI arrays and butterfly PTCs, respectively.
-A key reason for this advantage in speed is the proposed block unfolding method, which has 4$\times$ the effective computations compared to the differential photodetection method.
-The speed can scale up when using a larger core size or wavelength-division multiplexing (WDM) for multi-wavelength parallel computing due to the coherent nature of our design.
+We assume $\tau_{\text{EO}}$=10 ps for the electrical-to-optical (EO) conversion, 10 ps for photodetection, and 200 ps for 5 GSPS analog-to-digital conversion (ADC).
+The optical path delay of the tensor core $\tau_{\text{core}}$ is derived from the total length of cascaded devices along the critical path, which is summarized in Table~\ref{tab:cost}.
+The peak computing speed on a $k\times k$ matrix-vector multiplication workload is defined as $2k^2/\tau$.
+Note that if our block unfolding method is applied, the peak computing speed will double, i.e., $4k^2/\tau$, as it finishes twice the computations in one shot compared to the differential detection method.
+The peak computing speed (TOPS) of different PTCs with increasing core sizes is compared in Fig.~\ref{fig:CompareFootprint_IL}(c).
+Our \lemon(log) has 4.4$\times$ and 1.6$\times$ faster peak computing speed than MZI arrays and Butterfly-style PTCs, respectively.
+The speed can scale up when using a larger core size or wavelength-division multiplexing (WDM) for multi-wavelength parallel computing due to the broadband property of our design.

-In terms of area efficiency (compute density), shown in Fig.~\ref{fig:CompareFootprint_IL}(d), since our \lemon is very compact in spatial footprint, it shows 42$\times$ and 10.6$\times$ higher area efficiency than MZI arrays and butterfly structures, respectively.
+In terms of area efficiency (compute density), shown in Fig.~\ref{fig:CompareFootprint_IL}(d), since our \lemon is very compact in spatial footprint, it shows 38.5$\times$ and 9.9$\times$ higher TOPS/mm$^2$ than MZI arrays and butterfly structures, respectively.